Mobilising Lean Manufacturing in the Automotive Industry with the Toyota Production System (TPS)

-Moving on from the design of the first moving assembly line by Henry Ford in 1913, mechanised processes and equipment are well-embedded within automotive manufacturing.
+Moving on from the design of the first moving assembly line by Henry Ford in 1913, mechanized processes and equipment are well-embedded within automotive manufacturing.

-As automotive manufacturing dialled up in the 1950s, the Toyota Motor Corporation developed the Toyota Production System (TPS) – a philosophy of eliminating waste within the manufacturing process.
+As automotive manufacturing dialed up in the 1950s, the Toyota Motor Corporation developed the Toyota Production System (TPS) – a philosophy of eliminating waste within the manufacturing process.

-The system is centred around two core principles – Just-In-Time and Jidoka.
+The system is centered around two core principles – Just-In-Time and Jidoka.